What is email authentication

 How to setup email authentication

-Note: If you’re not familiar with DNS, or who your DNS Provider is, contact your IT person to complete this setup.
+Note: You are required to update DNS outside of AdRoll with your DNS Provider.
+This is typically the service where you purchased your website name from, Godaddy for example.
+If you’re not familiar with DNS, or who your DNS Provider is, contact your IT person to complete this setup.

 - Go to Automated Emails then click Email Campaign Settings.